 Joining Vero is very simple unless you have to deal with some bugs.
 Once registered you can complete your bio and start following other accounts.
 Here you can see the first difference between Instagram and Vero.
 On Vero, you can categorize your followers into four different categories:

 - Close friends

 The concept is similar to Facebook lists but less complicated and every time you share something you can choose who can see the post without letting your followers know if they are included or not in the list.

-In addition to photos you can share: link, music, movies, books, places and you can also share other users’ profiles to recommend them to your followers (if Vero will become really popular I imagine that this last option will be a money making machine for influencers).
+In addition to photos you can share: links, music, movies, books, places and you can also share other users’ profiles to recommend them to your followers (if Vero will become really popular I imagine that this last option will be a money-making machine for influencers).

 What is missing, for now, are Stories and Streaming.
 If you want to follow me, my id is @fabionodari.

 Another way in which Vero hopes to monetize is by keeping some commissions when its users will sell products directly from the APP.
 The idea is not bad, but it remains to be seen how users will take it when they will have to pay to sign up and sell their products.

 Vero has entered a very difficult market in which Instagram/Facebook has virtually no competitors.
 Needless to say, THERE IS a need for change.